-- (8) How to Process a Loan from Another Provincial Government: some governments send Disbursal documents directly to their students and in other instances to Student Receivables of Financial Services.
-When you receive notification, please report with the documents you have and your Student OneCard to the Financial Service fees wicket before the Registration Deadline as described in the preceding paragraph. - (9) Scholarships, Bursaries and Other Financial Assistance: Students whose fees are to be paid by scholarships or other assistance processed through the University, or by Alberta Heritage, Rutherford, or McKinney scholarship funds, should advise Student Awards well before the fee payment deadline of the amount and source of the award.
+- (7) How to Process a Loan from Another Provincial Government: Some governments send Disbursal documents directly to their students and in other instances to Student Receivables at Financial Services.
+When you receive notification, please report with your documents and your Student OneCard to Student Receivables, Financial Services. - (8) Scholarships, Bursaries and Other Financial Assistance: Students whose fees are to be paid by scholarships or other assistance processed through the University, or by Alberta Heritage, Rutherford, or McKinney scholarship funds, should advise Student Awards well before the fee payment deadline of the amount and source of the award.
 Students whose fees are paid by bursaries should contact the Student Financial Aid and Information Centre.
-No late payment deadline; however, if the award will not cover the full instalment of fees due, the balance must be paid by the normal deadline.
+No late payment penalties will be exacted if the funds do not arrive by the fee payment deadline; however, if the award will not cover the full instalment of fees due, the balance must be paid by the normal deadline.